newspaperclub/attributed_string/README.md

 string    = "This is a test"
 range     = Range.new(0, 3)
 data      = { weight: :bold }
 # This marks the first word as being bold.
-The implementation of your data is up to you, but here we use a simple Hash.
+The implementation of the data is up to you, but here we use a simple Hash.
 attribute = AttributedString::Attribute.new(range, data)

 attributed_string = AttributedString.new(string, [attribute])